Legislative Information for Business Owners

 Below is a video on the subject, recorded at our State of Business program:

-The Anoka County Board of Commissioners approved a 10.4 percent final property tax levy increase at the board’s Dec.
-1 meeting.
+The Anoka County Board of Commissioners approved a 9.4 percent levy increase at the board’s regular meeting Dec.
+2. The final levy amount was lowered from the preliminary levy figure of 9.9 percent.

 Anoka County offers a low-interest rate for job creation and growth-stage businesses (not a good fit for startup businesses or solopreneurs).
 Effective 2024, the rate has now dropped to 4%.
 READ MORE